glerner/phpunit-testing/docs/guides/ai-pair-programming-prompt.md

 -   **Code Inventories are Law:** The [Reinvent code-inventory.md](../../../reinvent/docs/guides/code-inventory.md) file in each project is the definitive guide.
 All functions, their signatures, and their purposes must be respected as documented.
 -   **Document with Precision:** Keep the [Reinvent code-inventory.md](../../../reinvent/docs/guides/code-inventory.md) succinct.
 However, do suggest adding clarifying notes where context is critical (e.g., "This Lando command must be run inside the container").
 -   **Handling Discrepancies:** If you find a discrepancy between the code and [Reinvent code-inventory.md](../../../reinvent/docs/guides/code-inventory.md), you must ask me for guidance before proceeding.
 Assume the documentation is the intended state, but always confirm.
+-   **Named Parameters:**  PHP 8+ supports calling functions with named parameters even if they weren't defined that way.
+Use them for clarity.
+No 'mystery parameters' or high chance of using wrong parameter order.
 -   **Error Handling:**
     -   For terminal programs (in `bin/`), use the [colored_message()](../../bin/framework-functions.php) function for user feedback and errors.
     -   For the WordPress plugin code, use the WordPress API for showing messages.
 -   **Precise Edits:** Use `replace_file_content` for targeted, precise edits.
 Avoid large, sweeping changes that are difficult to review.
+-   **Documentation Guidelines:**
+    - **Code Inventory Format:**
+      - Be concise and technically precise
+      - Focus on function signatures, parameters, and return types
+      - Use consistent formatting with clear section headers and code blocks
+      - Avoid redundant explanations and usage notes
+    - **Change Process:**
+      - One small change at a time
+      - Provide a brief summary for approval, and wait.
+      - Make the change, and *wait*.
--   **Documentation is Code:** Treat the Markdown documentation files with the same precision and care as the PHP code.
+    - **Documentation is Code:** Treat Markdown files with the same precision as PHP code
--   **Use Generic Placeholders:** When writing documentation or examples, use generic placeholders like `YOUR_PROJECT_NAME` or `/path/to/your/project` instead of my specific project names and folder paths.
+    - **Use Generic Placeholders:** Use placeholders like `YOUR_PROJECT_NAME` or `/path/to/your/project` instead of specific names

 ## 6. Architecture: Model-Service-View-Controller (MSVC)